Business Building

 Holding Company LLC Advantages

-Setting up a holding company can help lower your taxes, protect assets and protect your identity.
+Setting up a holding company can help lower your taxes, protect assets, and protect your identity.
 These are important applications, so we will take them one by one:

 1) Protect Your Identity: Wyoming LLCs allow anonymous ownership.
 This means your name, address and other information remain private.
 Other states disclose beneficial owners, but Wyoming does not.
 This entity may even be listed as the member or manager of an LLC in a different state.
 For example, listing an anonymous LLC as the owner of a Florida LLC makes the Florida LLC anonymous.

-2) Protect Your Assets: Placing assets into a holding company puts them beyond the reach of operational creditors.
+2) Protect Your Assets: Placing assets in a holding company puts them beyond the reach of operational creditors.
 This means, for example, a slip and a fall at a rental property won't jeopardize the property itself.
 Nor will a contract dispute threaten a patent.

 3) Lower Taxes: Wyoming has no corporate or personal income taxes.
 There are no tax returns to file.
 Shifting income to Wyoming, where there are no state taxes, can significantly reduce your annual tax rate.